 And once the photographer does get around to uploading all the photos, it’s safe to assume Rice’s daughter will have to page through all of them to find herself.

 Which is precisely the problem Rice set out to solve with his longtime business partner, Michael Beaudoin.
 The two men previously founded HomeAdvisor after helping launch the Einstein Bros. chain of bagel shops in the 90’s.

-Their new company, Waldo Photos, allows professional photographers to upload photos directly from their cameras as they shoot using WiFi-enabled SD cards.
+, allows professional photographers to upload photos directly from their cameras as they shoot using WiFi-enabled SD cards.
 Then, thanks to a facial recognition engine running on Waldo’s cloud, registered users who appear in the photos will automatically receive push notifications to view them.

 Yesterday, the company announced a $5 million seed funding round led by Upfront Ventures to continue preparing the product for market.

 Waldo isn’t the first company to apply facial recognition technology to the photography industry.
 Their peers in this field include the Israeli Face-Six and New York-based NameFace, not to mention similar businesses that read the bib numbers in race photos to identify the athletes who might like to buy them.